 The finest example of Ladakhi culture was portrayed by three hundred Ladakhi women who performed “Shondol” or the drum beats on the concluding day of the festival.
 I can still hear the drums resonate to the distant mountain corners….
-The show easily scaled up to be the largest of Ladakhi dance show in the Guinness Book of World Record!
+The show easily scaled up to be the largest Ladakhi dance show in the Guinness Book of World Records!

-An example of the positive change is the Naropa fellowship.
+An example of positive change is the Naropa fellowship.
 The new academic fellowship that aims to empower the youth of the Himalayan region has been opened to residents worldwide.
 The first batch of students for the merit scholarship has been accepted.
 The idea is to facilitate a self-sustaining livelihood for the residents in the fragile ecosystem of this arid region.

 Visiting the monastery during the festival is a cherishable memory.
 Responsible travelers who value cultural experience, as well as exotic locales, will cherish a trip to the monastery and festival.

 This is a post by Madhurima Chakraborty who represented IndiTales at the festival in Ladakh.